-A Guide to the Digital Customer Journey Era
+A guide to the digital customer journey era

 Did you know that over 10.1% of all global retail sales are e-commerce driven?
 An average household today has at least five internet-enabled gadgets with a multitude of brand-customer interaction points.

-As customers have become more enlightened, their expectations and needs have increased.
+As the customers have become more enlightened, their expectations and needs have increased.
 Their patience though has taken a nosedive.
-Your unsatisfied customers will quickly move on from your e-commerce platform to greener pastures in search of the ultimate purchase experience.
+Your unsatisfied customers will quickly move on from your e-commerce platform togreener pastures in search of the ultimate purchase experience.

 According to McKinsey, today's customer will not access a digital platform just to make a purchase.
 Their purchase decisions are centered around the experience; buying into an idea.
 It is for this reason that you need to shift your marketing ideas away from the campaign driven notions of old, to the new people driven engagement.